wushian/Roslynator/docs/cli/format-command.md

 Indicates whether a closing brace should be followed with empty line.

-*Note: (this option is available only for C#, for details see [RCS1153](https://github.com/JosefPihrt/Roslynator/blob/master/docs/analyzers/RCS1153.md)).*
+*Note: This option is available only for C#.
+For details see [RCS1153](https://github.com/JosefPihrt/Roslynator/blob/master/docs/analyzers/RCS1153.md).*

 **`--empty-line-after-embedded-statement`**

 Indicates whether an embedded statement should be followed with empty line.

-*Note: (this option is available only for C#, for details see [RCS1030](https://github.com/JosefPihrt/Roslynator/blob/master/docs/analyzers/RCS1030.md)).*
+*Note: This option is available only for C#.
+For details see [RCS1030](https://github.com/JosefPihrt/Roslynator/blob/master/docs/analyzers/RCS1030.md).*

 **`--empty-line-before-while-in-do-statement`**

 Indicates whether while keyword in `do` statement should be preceded with empty line.

-*Note: (this option is available only for C#, for details see [RCS1092](https://github.com/JosefPihrt/Roslynator/blob/master/docs/analyzers/RCS1092.md)).*
+*Note: This option is available only for C#.
+For details see [RCS1092](https://github.com/JosefPihrt/Roslynator/blob/master/docs/analyzers/RCS1092.md).*

 **`--empty-line-between-declarations`**

 Indicates whether member declarations should be separated with empty line.

-*Note: (this option is available only for C#, for details see [RCS1057](https://github.com/JosefPihrt/Roslynator/blob/master/docs/analyzers/RCS1057.md)).*
+*Note: This option is available only for C#.
+For details see [RCS1057](https://github.com/JosefPihrt/Roslynator/blob/master/docs/analyzers/RCS1057.md).*

+**`--end-of-line`** {lf|crlf}

+Defines end of line character(s).

+*Note: For details see [RCS1086](https://github.com/JosefPihrt/Roslynator/blob/master/docs/analyzers/RCS1086.md) and [RCS1087](https://github.com/JosefPihrt/Roslynator/blob/master/docs/analyzers/RCS1087.md).*

 **`--format-accessor-list`**

 Indicates whether access list should be formatted.

-*Note: (this option is available only for C#, for details see [RCS1024](https://github.com/JosefPihrt/Roslynator/blob/master/docs/analyzers/RCS1024.md)).*
+*Note: This option is available only for C#.
+For details see [RCS1024](https://github.com/JosefPihrt/Roslynator/blob/master/docs/analyzers/RCS1024.md).*

 **`--format-declaration-braces`**

 Indicates whether declaration braces should be formatted.

-*Note: (this option is available only for C#, for details see [RCS1076](https://github.com/JosefPihrt/Roslynator/blob/master/docs/analyzers/RCS1076.md)).*
+*Note: This option is available only for C#.
+For details see [RCS1076](https://github.com/JosefPihrt/Roslynator/blob/master/docs/analyzers/RCS1076.md).*

 **`--format-empty-block`**

 Indicates whether an empty block should be formatted.

-*Note: (this option is available only for C#, for details see [RCS1023](https://github.com/JosefPihrt/Roslynator/blob/master/docs/analyzers/RCS1023.md)).*
+*Note: This option is available only for C#.
+For details see [RCS1023](https://github.com/JosefPihrt/Roslynator/blob/master/docs/analyzers/RCS1023.md).*

 **`--format-single-line-block`**

 Indicates whether a single-line block should be formatted.

-*Note: (this option is available only for C#, for details see [RCS1185](https://github.com/JosefPihrt/Roslynator/blob/master/docs/analyzers/RCS1185.md)).*
+*Note: This option is available only for C#.
+For details see [RCS1185](https://github.com/JosefPihrt/Roslynator/blob/master/docs/analyzers/RCS1185.md).*

 **`--include-generated-code`**